Praeambulum/TESTJAVAGames/readme.txt

-This is examples for JAVA games.
+This directory contains some examples for JAVA games.